Sandpiper: Atlantic to Pacific in Style

 To take a break from the city's frenzy, you can travel by motor catamaran across the River Plate border to Colonia in Uruguay (don't forget your passport) where you can wander cobbled streets and admire the squat colonial houses from the top of the lighthouse, and have a glass of wine or lunch in the yacht club.

 Spend your free time in cosy cafés savouring locally manufactured chocolate, or shopping for souvenirs.
 Out of town, venture along the lake-shore for sumptuous views of the forested mountains.
-There are some excellent walking trails including one which climbs Cerro Otto mountain.
-Enjoy the panorama from the windows of the cable car which takes you to the summit (1,405m); here there is a revolving restaurant and splendid views as the sun sets over the mountainous landscape, dotted with forests and shimmering lakes.
+There are some excellent walking trails including one which climbs Cerro Otto mountain or alternatively jump on the cable car.

 Today you cross the Andes on a unique journey which passes through the mountains following a series of glacial lakes along forested roads.
 You switch between water and land as you head towards Chile, boarding a ferry to cross Lake Todos Los Santos, which straddles the Argentine-Chilean border and is overlooked by towering, snowy peaks.
-The conical snow-capped Osorno volcano offers a stunning backdrop to the turquoise, glacial waters at Petrohué Falls, where you'll have a chance to wander across wooden walkways on your final stop before arriving at your destination, Puerto Varas, in the heart of the Chilean lake district.
+Your final stop is Puerto Varas, in the heart of the Chilean lake district.
 On a clear day you won't tire of the vistas of volcanoes, waterfalls and sweeping forests.